 Previous | Next

-Objects falling due to the force of gravity in a free fall increase in speed with time and distance.
-The exact acceleration rate varies slightly depending exactly where on earth the object is falling.
+Objects in a free fall increase in speed with time and distance.
+The exact rate depends on gravity, which varies slightly with location on the earth.
 The earth is not a perfect sphere and gravity varies slightly depending on location.
-By International definition 9.80665 meters per second per second (s2) is the gravitational acceleration constant, 1g = 9.80665 meters per second per second (m/s2) exactly.
+By International definition 9.80665 meters per second per second is the gravitational acceleration constant, 1g = 9.80665 m/s2 exactly.

 Sponsored links